-The more we learn about people and why they do the things they do, the more we realize the vital importance of having goals as well as a purpose in life.
+The more we learn about people and why they do the things they do, the more we realize the value and vital importance of having goals as well as a purpose in life.

 In another place he points out that “There is ample reason to suspect that people fall ill with physical or psychiatric symptoms because their past way of life not only has failed to inspirit them, sustain wellness and also happiness, but the present and future seem to the person to be devoid of hope or meaning or worthwhile purpose.”